-This pup will be low to the ground and most likely take the long body from their Dachshund parent.
-They won’t get any taller than nine inches in height and weigh up to 32 pounds, which is normal for its Doxie parent.
+This pup will be low to the ground and most likely take the long body from its Dachshund parent.
+They won’t get any taller than nine inches in height and weigh up to 32 pounds, which is normal for their Doxie parent.

 The Shetland Sheepdog crossed with a Dachshund is a Shethund.
 This breed can look like either parent but will sometimes have its Doxie parents’ legs and Sheltie parent’s body.